christian-marie/sieste/README.md

 Returns: an array of `time,value` pairs, where:

 * `time`: is the unix timestamp for the interpolated value.
-* `value`: is the linearly interpolated value between two numeric values
+* `value`: is the linearly interpolated value between two numeric values.
+Integer, or float if `_float` is flagged.

 Sample API call